fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> Hi Fredrik, you stress the importance of sociability and being outgoing, but people can be nice without being very sociable or outgoing.
+How do you think these people fit in?

 > Hi  Fredrik, How do you stay motivated?
 Are you working towards a bigger goal?
 What wakes you up in the morning and keeps you up at night?

 ### Misc